nus-cs2103-AY2425S1/ip/docs/README.md

 ## Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+Tasks data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

+## Editing the data file

+Tasks data are saved automatically as a txt file [JAR file location]/data/SusanToDoList.txt.
+Advanced users are welcome to update data directly by editing that data file.'

+Caution: If your changes to the data file makes its format invalid, SusanLite will discard corrupted tasks but preserve remaining valid tasks.
+Therefore, edit the data file only if you are confident that you can update it correctly.